 Transforming Care: Mayman Lane

-Since we built our first scheme in 2013 (Holly Lodge in Kent) for people with complex challenging behaviours, we’ve had a lot of interest to build similar properties.
+Since we built our first scheme, Holly Lodge in Kent, for people with complex challenging behaviours, we’ve had a lot of interest to build similar properties.
 We have been attending conferences as guest speakers and have given guidance to a number of local authorities who are considering similar projects.

-The development will include six bungalows, a staff office, sleepover room and training facilities.
-Like Holly Lodge, it will be a state-of-the-art development, that will not only feel homely for the residents, but will also be safer for staff and residents.
-The scheme will include features such as curved (and removable) internal walls, soft impact finishes to floors and walls, underfloor heating and assistive technologies.
+The development includes six bungalows, a staff office, sleepover room and training facilities.
+Like Holly Lodge, it is a a state-of-the-art development, that will not only feel homely for the residents, but will also be safer for staff and residents.
+The scheme includes features such as curved (and removable) internal walls, soft impact finishes to floors and walls, underfloor heating and assistive technologies.